Friday, September 24, 2021

 as a display item when we have a canopy with tables with

-displays during a community event or a Museum event
+displays during a community event and during a Museum event

 or a speaking engagement.
 This image, it is used